Do you need life insurance?

 Straight to the Insurance Company – If you already have auto or home insurance with the likes of an Allstate or State Farm, you should see what they can offer in the way of life insurance and a combined policy discount.

-I requested quotes with Zander insurance (the Dave Ramsey endorsed insurance broker), Allstate (my home’s insurer), and ING (INGForLife.com), who just recently started offering insurance through newly acquired ReliaStar.
+Back when I purchased my policy there wasn’t a PolicyGenius to use.
+So requested quotes with Zander insurance (the Dave Ramsey endorsed insurance broker), Allstate (my home’s insurer), and ING (now Voya), who just recently started offering insurance through newly acquired ReliaStar.
 I also checked out my employer options.
 The quoting process took only a day.

 Step 3: Pick a Highly Rated Life Insurance Company

 After you get your quote information, don’t rely on price alone to make the decision.
-Swing by Insure.com and check the rating for the company who will be insuring you.
-I feel safe saying that you wouldn’t want to go with an insurer with a rating less than A. You might also consider doing some general searching online for any issues / complaints with the particular insurer.
+I feel safe saying that you wouldn’t want to go with an insurer with a rating less than A. You might also consider doing some general searching online for any issues/complaints with the particular insurer.